 Laundry: Sort It Out

-The best way to minimize your laundry burden is to sort your dirty clothes and linen throughout the week.
+The best way to minimize your laundry burden is to sort your dirty clothes and linens throughout the week.
 Set up separate laundry hampers: one for your towels and sheets; one for your whites; one for your delicates, etc.

 Before tossing your dirty laundry into the appropriate hamper, look for serious marks or stains.
-Don’t let ugly stains get a grip on your clothes - apply stain remover straight away, at the scene of the grime
+Don’t let ugly stains get a grip on your clothes - apply stain remover straight away, at the scene of the grime.

 Get into the habit of sorting and preparing your dirty laundry as you go, and you will save lots of time and stress.